simonesilvestroni/m2m-website/_newsletter/2021-04-02-article-switch-to-reaper.md

 date: '2021-04-02'
 last_modified_at: '2021-04-02 21:21:28'
 description: 'I published the first article of a 3-part series about how and why I switched from Pro Tools to REAPER.'
-excerpt: 'I published the first article of a 3-part series about how and why I switched from Pro Tools to REAPER.'
 sitemap: false
 permalink: '/newsletter/archives/article-switch-to-reaper/'
 ---
+I published the first article of a 3-part series about how and why I switched from Pro Tools to REAPER.

-In this first instalment, I focused on the first three benefits (out of 8) that I’ve experienced:
+In the first instalment, I focused on the first three benefits (out of 8) that I’ve experienced:

 - Cost
 - Multi-platform software